The Complete Guide to Deck Jackets | History, Variations, and Why It’s the Best Winter Jacket

 It’s the unique materials that get a lot of the heritage fashion nerds riled up.
 I’m pretty into my menswear and this jacket had two materials I’ve never owned before, and I love this stuff.

-Let’s start with the Alpaca wool.
+Let’s start with the alpaca wool.

 Alpaca and Wool Pile